Europe Packing Checklist for Spring

 Oils and Moisturizers

 I would not realize its importance and wouldn’t probably care to include it in the list of must-haves had I not made the blunder on my first Europe trip.
 I just took a tiny tube of cream and a travel body wash set.
 While body wash is available in all the budget accommodations, moisturizer is not something you will get in hostels or budget hotels.
 And I can’t say it enough that you really need it.
 Coming from the tropics we don’t realize how dehydrated our skin can get even in the spring or summer until we hit the temperate zones.
 Even in the warmest days of spring, you will need a good moisturizer to prevent your skin from looking like fish-scales.
-Carrying a small bottle of olive oil to apply before a bath will also be helpful.
+Carrying a small bottle of body oil to apply before a bath will also be helpful.
+My picks are Nivea Body Milk.

 A normal spring day in western Europe will make you experience summer, winter, and monsoon all in the same day.
-While the temperatures in Western Europe ranges between 15 degrees to 20 degrees, there are times when the bright sun can give you ugly tans.
+During Spring, the temperatures in Western Europe range between 15 degrees to 20 degrees, but there are times when the bright sun can give you ugly tans.
 Since you will be outdoors for the most part of the day, and days are longer than 12 hours in European spring you need to carry a pocket-size sunscreen lotion with SPF 30+.
 I strongly recommend the aqua-gel based SPF 50++ sunscreen lotion from L’Oreal Paris.
 A 30 ml pack will easily last you a month or even more since you need to apply a small portion at once.
 It is light and gentle to the skin and does not leave an unwanted tint as many sunscreen lotions do.

 A folder with all important documents